AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/authentication/saml-2-0.md

 ---
 title: SAML 2.0 no AEM as a Cloud Service
-description: Saiba como configurar a autenticação SAML 2.0 no serviço AEM as a Cloud Service Publish.
+description: Saiba como configurar a autenticação SAML 2.0 no serviço de publicação do AEM as a Cloud Service.
-version: Cloud Service
+version: Experience Manager as a Cloud Service
 feature: Security
 topic: Development, Security
 role: Architect, Developer